strawgate/C3-Inventory/README.md

 Using the C3 Certificate Store capabilities of C3 Inventory requires the following steps to be completed:

 1. Action [Invoke - Certificate Store Probe - Windows](http://bigfix.me/cdb/fixlet/24040) as a policy action
-> The probe [Invoke - Certificate Store Probe - Windows](http://bigfix.me/cdb/fixlet/24040) should be should be actioned to run an unlimited number of times with a delay of however long you find the age of the data to be acceptable (typically once a day is fine).
+> The probe [Invoke - Certificate Store Probe - Windows](http://bigfix.me/cdb/fixlet/24040) should be actioned to run an unlimited number of times with a delay of however long you find the age of the data to be acceptable (typically once a day is fine).

 ### Launch Daemons/Agents